kushwanth9999/Cyber-Security/README.md

 As part of the internship, I developed a project titled **Password Strength Analyzer with Custom Wordlist Generator**, which strengthened my skills in secure coding, logic building, and practical problem-solving.
 This experience improved my ability to write clean, maintainable code and collaborate on technical tasks within a structured workflow.

 I'm thankful to Elevate Labs for the guidance and exposure throughout this journey.
-The complete project is submitted separately in a dedicated repository named **ElevateLabs_PasswordAnalyzer**.
+The complete project is submitted separately in a dedicated repository named **Password-Strength-Analyzer-with-Custom-Wordlist-Generator**.

 ---